Challenge yourself on this harder set of questions on hyper and hypocalcaemia

 The restriction of blood flow leads to hypercalcaemia and causes extension of the hand and forearm

-In the absence of blood flow, the hypocalacaemic state and subsequent neuromuscular irritability will induce a spam of the muscles of the hand and forearm
+In the absence of blood flow, the hypocalacaemic state and subsequent neuromuscular irritability will induce a spasm of the muscles of the hand and forearm

 Stem 1, question 2 of 3Urgent electrolyte blood tests are performed and reveal the following results: Low albumin-corrected serum total calcium and high serum phosphate.
 All other blood test are within normal range.
 What is the cause of the hypocalcaemia in this patient?